-If the cooperation of two or more persons is necessary to commit a substantive crime, and there is no element of an alleged conspiracy that is not present in the substantive crime, then the persons involved cannot be charged with both the substantive crime and conspiracy to commit the substantive crime.
-In that sense, the main crime would consume or take over the conspiracy, and you could only be charged with that crime.
-This is also known as Wharton’s Rule.
+If a substantive crime requires the cooperation of two or more individuals, and there is no element of the alleged conspiracy that is not present in the substantive crime, it is not appropriate to charge the individuals with both the substantive crime and conspiracy.
+In such cases, the primary crime takes precedence, and individuals can only be charged with that specific offense.
+This principle is commonly referred to as Wharton’s Rule.

 A person who is charged under PC 182, would face the same penalty as that of the underlying offense.
 For example, if a person is charged under PC 211, they face a maximum punishment of up to 9 years in a State Prison.
 If you are charged with conspiracy to commit that robbery, then you could also face a maximum sentence of up to 9 years in State Prison.
 You can commit conspiracy to commit a misdemeanor or as a felony offense, so your maximum exposure is based on what crime you had conspired to commit.